Raku Workshop at Kickapoo Pottery

 Joining the Club

 Prospective members need to have enough experience to work in the studio independently and be willing to put in 8 hours of service per session.
-Contact Bette Chapman (chapman.bette [at] gmail [dot] com) the membership chair, if you wish to join the C-U Potters’ Club.
-Please include your home phone number and your experience in ceramics.
-The cost is $145/four month session.
+The cost is $130/four month session.
+The summer session is now full.
+Please check back in August.

 The studio is located at 900 S. Race St., Urbana, IL and includes: